GasStationTV/gstv-invenco-integration/updates/configuration-site/configuration-site.md

 ## Error Path
 If any part of a message causes an error the entire update will be rejected.

-### What Invenco Sends if the Site Configuration Update Notification is Malformed or is Unable to be Parsed
+### What Invenco Sends if the Site Configuration Update Notification has Validation Errors
 Follows [Default Configuration Error Handling](#default-configuration-error-handling).

 ```javascript